procf/colloids-setup/System-Setup/02-macOS-Setup.md

 >Launchpad/Other/Terminal

-Once you have opened the Terminal application you can create a shortcut to it that stays in the Dock at the bottom of your screen.
+Once you have opened the Terminal application you can pin a shortcut for opening it to the Dock at the bottom of your screen.

 After you open Terminal, right click the Terminal icon in the Dock at the bottom of your screen, scroll up to "Options," and select "Keep in Dock."